 “A very moving story about how a little girl copes with the loss of her beloved terrier mix, LuLu.
 Excellent for families.” [picture book, ages 4 and up]

 6. Goodbye Mog by Judith Kerr

-This still would work as a book to read after the loss of a pet for older children to help them comes to terms with their loss. [advanced picture book, ages 6-12]
+This still would work as a book to read after the loss of a pet for older children to help them come to terms with their loss. [advanced picture book, ages 6 and up]

 2. Dog Heaven by Cynthia Rylant